aditya-tiwariji/-Movie-Recommendation-Dashboard-using-Taipy-GUI/README.md

 ⭐ Top Rated Movies – Display highest rated movies

-📊 Rating Visualization – Visual chart of movie ratings
+📊 Rating Visualization – Graphical visualization of ratings

-🎥 Recommended Movies Table – List of filtered movies
+🎥 Recommended Movies Table – Shows filtered movie results

-The system uses Python and Pandas for data processing and Taipy GUI for building the interactive interface.
+The application uses Python and Pandas for data processing and Taipy GUI to create an interactive web-based dashboard.

 🛠 Technologies Used

+The following technologies were used to build this project:

 Python